adamchappell/rpf-tool/README.md

 	Apply RPF to interface: ge-0/0/0.0: 0 inet, 0 inet6
 	No affected interfaces: configuration not applied

-Enforce exclusions by include the text *no-rpf* in the description
+Enforce exclusions by including the text *{ no-rpf }* in the description

 # Caveats